skanthed/python-esileapclient/README.md

  - clone this repository : 'git clone https://github.com/CCI-MOC/python-esileapclient'
  - install all requirements:  `pip install -r requirements.txt`
  - install:    `python setup.py install`

+### openstack lease CLI

+The openstack lease command-line interface is available when the lease plugin (included in this package) is used with the `OpenStackClient https://docs.openstack.org/python-openstackclient/latest/

+The client uses keystone to look for the lease service and currently does not allow for endpoint overriding.

 Examples: